Nadine Labaki: Personal life

 Labaki is multilingual, fluent in Arabic, French, English and Italian.
 In 2007, she married Lebanese musician and composer Khaled Mouzanar.
-In 2009, Nadine Labaki gave birth to her first boy, Walid.
+In 2009, Labaki gave birth to her first boy, Walid.
 Seven years later (2016), Labaki gave birth to a daughter, Mayroun.

 In 2016, Labaki received an honorary degree from the American University of Beirut and was the speaker at the 150th Commencement Ceremony.

 Politics

-Nadine Labaki was a candidate on the list of the new political movement Beirut Madinati for the capital's May 2016 local election.
-Beirut Madinati focuses on social justice and the good of the public utilizing a diverse group of citizens as representatives.
+Labaki was a candidate on the list of the new political movement Beirut Madinati for the capital's May 2016 local election.
+Beirut Madinati focuses on social justice and the good of the public using a diverse group of citizens as representatives.

-Despite achieving about 40% of the popular vote, the movement lost against its opponent, the 'Beirutis' list' supported by Saad Hariri, in all 6 out of 12 wards, but did not gain a single seat under the election's one-district First-past-the-post system.
+Despite achieving about 40% of the popular vote, the movement lost against its opponent, the Beirutis' List supported by Saad Hariri, in all 6 out of 12 wards, but did not gain a single seat under the election's one-district first-past-the-post system.